 Figure 3.
 The comutation networks of oncogenic KRAS alleles. a.
 The comutation network of the KRAS alleles in COAD with each edge representing a significant comutation interaction between an allele and another gene (p-value < 0.01).
 The color of the edge indicates whether the interaction was an increase (blue) or decrease (green) in the frequency of comutation.
-Genes with multiple interactions are represented by a grey dot to to disambiguate them from where edges intersect. b.
+Genes with multiple interactions are represented by a grey dot to disambiguate them from where edges intersect. b.
 A subset of the network shown in panel a of genes that encode proteins known to physically interact with K-RAS, are in one of its canonical up- or downstream pathways, or are validated oncogenes or tumor suppressors.
 The width of the edge indicates the strength of the association. c.
 Cellular functions enriched in the comutation networks of the KRAS alleles in COAD (left), LUAD (center), and PAAD (right).
 The size of the dot indicates the number of genes in both the function and the comutation network, and the transparency indicates the FDR-adjusted p-value of the enrichment. d, e.
 A visualization of the increased (d) or decreased (e) comutation of select genes with KRAS G12D in COAD.
 Rows of the central plot represent genes.
 Each column of the central plot is a different tumor sample.
 A filled space denotes a mutation of the gene in the sample, the color describing the type of variant.
 The bar plots above and to the right indicate the marginal values of the central plot. f.
 A comparison of the comutation frequencies in PAAD of the genes producing proteins in the PPIN of SMAD1-3.
 Each column is a gene with a comutation interaction with a KRAS allele and in at least one of the gene sets.
 The black tiles on top indicate that the gene was in the PPIN of the indicated SMAD protein.
-The bar plot shows the distribution of the comutation events of each gene across tumor samples with the various KRAS mutations.
+The bar plot shows the distribution of the comutation events of each gene across tumor samples with the various KRAS mutations. n = 4,145 COAD, 5,051 LUAD, 1,262 MM, and 2,314 PAAD biologically independent tumor samples for the increased comutation analysis, and n = 1,536 COAD, 891 LUAD, 1,395 PAAD biologically independent tumor samples for the reduced comutation analysis.
+Source data are provided in the Source Data file.